Mermaid: Mermin

 Its Old High German cognate merimenni is known from biblical glosses and Physiologus.

 The Middle High German cognate merminne, (mod.
-German "meerweib"), "mermaid", is attested in epics, and the one in Rabenschlacht is a great-grandmother; this same figure is in an Old Swedish text a haffru, and in Old Norse a sjókona (siókona [sic.]; "sea-woman").
+German "meerweib"), "mermaid", is attested in epics, and the one in Rabenschlacht is a great-grandmother of Wittich; this same figure appears in an Old Swedish text a haffru, and in Old Norse a sjókona (siókona [sic.]; "sea-woman").

 Old Norse marmennill, -dill, masculine noun, is also listed as cognate to "†mermin", as well as ON margmelli, modern Icelandic marbendill, and modern Norwegian marmæle.

 Merewif

 Old English męrewif is another related term, and appears once in reference not so much to a mermaid but a certain sea hag, and not well-attested later.